top of page

 “Every person in your company is a vector.
 Your progress is determined by the sum of all vectors.” – Elon Musk

-While there’s no bulletproof “best practice” for how to hire sales reps for a startup, there are better practices to ensure you hire sales reps that are efficient and successful within your startup.
+While there’s no bulletproof “best practice” for hiring sales reps for a startup, there are better practices to ensure you hire sales reps that are efficient and successful within your startup.

 Tips when researching how to hire sales reps for a startup